-As oldies, we were looking for warm hiking and photography weather when visiting the Grand Canyon and surrounding area.
+As oldies, we were looking for warm hiking and photography weather when visiting the Grand Canyon and Page, Arizona.
 It was important to us to arrive before summer vacation crowds so we planned our trip for April and early May.
+But, where to stay?

 Our best advice is to start planning early!